 Here we see both God the Father and his Son Christ, but it is the former who holds the orb.

-The same distribution of power symbols happens on the panel by German master Bartholomäus Bruyn (he worked in Cologne, but stylistically was close to the Flemish schools.)
+The same distribution of power symbols occurs on the panel by German master Bartholomäus Bruyn (he worked in Cologne, but stylistically was close to the Flemish schools.)
 The panel depicts Coronation of the Virgin (с.1540):

 The next panel about Mary’s Coronation, by Michael Sittow shows how this orb is gradually changing hands:

 The panel is dated by 1496.
 I would also add that Sittow is a master with a peculiar orgin: he was born in Ravel (now known as Tallinn, the capital of Estonia), but studied in Bruges, in the workshop of Hans Memling.
-His main works firmly belong to the Flemish schools, and by the end of his life he moved to Toledo, Spain, where he apparently worked with Juan de Flandes.
+His main works firmly belong to the Flemish schools, though by the end of his life he moved to Toledo, Spain, where he apparently worked together with Juan de Flandes.

 I don’t know why I find most of these works with God the Father holding these orb painted by somewhat marginal artist (and I didn’t find see any of them made by more mainstream Flemish masters, yet.)
-It’s easy to start believing in a conspiracy theory of a kind, that these works, even if they existed, had been destroyed or altered at some point, and that only such ‘marginal’ works survived.
+It’s easy to start believing in a conspiracy theory of a kind, that these works, even if they existed, had been destroyed or altered at some point in Flanders, and that only such ‘marginal’ works survived.

 The last second addition.
 When writing this, I found another interesting work, by Italian Paolo Veronese.
 The painting is called Christ arresting the Plague with Saint Roch and Saint Sebastian (c.1560s).